 There can be problems after implant surgery, whether you have tissue expansion or the implant put in directly.

 Over some years, the capsule can shrink and squeeze the implant.
 Doctors call this capsular contracture.
-It happens in about 1 in 6 patients.
+It happens in about 1 in 6 people.
 It makes the breast painful and hard and changes it's shape.
 If the shape changes a lot, the implant might need to be taken out and replaced.

 Leakage of the implant fluid